 The Group also leases small IT equipment's (laptop, warehouse notepads...) and small machinery with contract terms of one to three years.
 These leases are short-term and/or leases of low-value items.
 The Group has elected not to recognise right-of-use assets and lease liabilities for these leases.

 Sale and leaseback

-The group has 15 sale & leaseback contracts in which IT and warehouse equipment were sold and leased back for periods of 3 to 6 years.
-Certain contracts include the option to repurchase the assets at the ends of the contract term.
+The group has circa 10 sale & leaseback contracts in which IT and warehouse equipment were sold and leased back for periods of 3 to 6 years.

 Lease Liabilities